CA-Waterboards-OPEETA/Summarize-Demographics-Tool/README.md

 ### Overview

+Areas of interest to the Water Boards often do not align with Census-designated boundaries, making it difficult to estimate the demographics of a population within areas being considered for Water Board actions, such as watersheds, drinking water systems, or contaminated groundwater plumes.
+Following the methodology of USEPA's EJScreen version 2.3 ([mirror site](https://pedp-ejscreen.azurewebsites.net/)), the Water Boards' ArcGIS Pro Summarize Demographics tool allows staff to easily create demographic summaries for one or multiple areas of interest.

-The Water Boards' ArcGIS Pro Summarize Demographics tool estimates total population and population-weighted averages of 2023 median household income, race, and languages spoken at home for those who speak English "not very well" within user-specified boundaries.
+Specificaly, the tool estimates total population and population-weighted averages of 2023 median household income, race, and languages spoken at home for those who speak English "not very well" within user-specified boundaries.

 ### Files